-A young boy from Napier required an airlift to Hawke's Bay Hospital after a mountain biking accident over the weekend.
+A boy from Napier required an airlift to a Hawke's Bay hospital after a mountain biking accident during the weekend.

-The boy, from Taradale, suffered a shoulder injury after coming off his mountain bike.
+The Taradale boy suffered a shoulder injury after coming off his mountain bike.

-He was transported to the Hawke's Bay Fallen Soldier's Memorial Hospital for further treatment.
-A HBDHB spokeswoman said the boy was treated at hospital and discharged around 3pm on Saturday.
+He was taken to the Hawke's Bay Fallen Soldier's Memorial Hospital for further treatment.
+A district health board

 "It's always unfortunate to hear someone's hurt themselves," he said.

-Other members of the club reported seeing the helicopter at the Eskdale park, but did not know the boy involved.
+Other members of the club reported seeing the helicopter at the Eskdale park, but did not know the teenager involved.

 In August, the Lowe Rescue Corporation helicopter airlifted another young man from the park after a similar accident.

-He had been attended to at the scene by an Advanced St John Paramedic, before being flown to the Hawke's Bay Fallen Soldier's Memorial Hospital for further treatment.
+He had been attended to at the scene by an advanced St John paramedic, before being flown to the Hawke's Bay Fallen Soldier's Memorial Hospital.